Colorado Whitewater Rafting & Kayaking

 Metro Area base in Morrison!
 Geo Tours is WHITEWATER RAFTING.
 Experienced staff, owners since 1981.
 Clear Creek mini-trips; closest to Denver, perfect family outing.
 Gold Medal waters fishing trips.

 Family reunions - Our specialty!
 Since 1973, ART offers exceptional floats trips to extreme adventures on the Arkansas River; in Cotopaxi, between Canon City and Salida.
 Wilderness Tours in Gunnison Gorge.

 Near Buena Vista, Salida, fishing, rafting, hiking, hot springs pools, off-roading.
-Log Cabins have kitchen and bathroom.
+Cottages have kitchen and bathroom.
 Some campground sites along Chalk Creek.
 Large full hookups RV sites!
-FREE WI-FI!!
+FREE WiFi!!

 The largest indoor hot springs aquatic center in Colorado!
 Open year-round in Salida.
 Relax in natural, hot, mineral water with family swimming and soaking pools.
 Private European style natural hot baths.

 Something for everyone!
 Whitewater trips on 2 GREAT RIVERS: The Arkansas River and Clear Creek.
 2 CONVENIENT LOCATIONS: Royal Gorge and Idaho Springs!
 From 2 hours to multi-day rafting tours.